ramezanifar/pyeval/README.md

 # pyeval
-Evaluates python mathematical (arithmetic and logical) expressions
+Evaluates mathematical (arithmetic and logical) expressions in python